-Microlearning: What it is and why you should try it
+Microlearning: Why you should try it

 It's one of the most effective forms of learning and training: What is microlearning in a nutshell?

-Microlearning is the breaking down of information into topical, bite-sized chunks.
+Micro learning is the breaking down of information into topical, bite-sized chunks.
 By interacting with these highly-targeted learning bursts, lessons become much easier to digest and the likelihood of knowledge retention is increased.
 Microlearning courses are easier to develop, update and distribute compared to traditional eLearning courses and completion rates are dramatically higher.
 Furthermore, the compact nature of microlessons means microlearning is a great enabler of other techniques such as Peer Learning, Spaced Repetition and Just-in-Time training.

 How does microlearning work?